Quantum criticality in many-body parafermion chains: The Method: Modular invariant partition functions

-To demonstrate this method in detail, in this section we first review the modular invariance of CFT partition functions.
+To demonstrate this method in detail, in this section we first review the modular invariance of CFT partition functions, and comment on the relation with extended algebras and the orbifold construction.
 Then, by revisiting our earlier work \cite{Mansson13, Lahtinen14}, we illustrate the method by showing how the critical XY model can be derived from two decoupled critical transverse field Ising chains.
 We also review the connection to anyon condensation that provides a simple criterium to predict when a given CFT admits particular type of non-diagonal invariant known as a condensation invariant.